MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

    82 SqlServer
 ```

-In the previous example, $_ is the current object.
-Beginning with PowerShell version 3.0, $PSItem
+In the previous example, `$_` is the current object.
+Beginning with PowerShell version 3.0,
-can be used instead of $_ but I find that most experienced PowerShell users still prefer using $_
+`$PSItem` can be used instead of `$_`.
+But I find that most experienced PowerShell users still
-since it's backwards compatible and less to type.
+prefer using `$_` since it's backward compatible and less to type.

-The foreach scripting construct stores all of the items in memory before it starts iterating through
+When using the `foreach` keyword, you must store all of the items in memory before iterating through
-them which could cause some problems if you don't know how many items you're working with.
+them, which could be difficult if you don't know how many items you're working with.

 ```powershell
 $ComputerName = 'DC01', 'WEB01'